rwxmai/parseritch/bench-results/compare_01302019/README.md

   feed and consumer threads were 23–30 s from run to run.
 - `after/native_feed_handler_old_pf16.txt` is the binary from before the change, run in the same session for an A/B comparison.
-- AVX2 is slower only because Rosetta 2 translates it.
-That says nothing about native x86.

 ## Reproduce